A framework for joint assessment of a terminal event and a score existing only in the absence of the terminal event: Statistical Methods

 \subsection{Assumptions and Identification}

 In order to enable the assessment above we need to be able to identify and estimate the targeted treatment contrasts from the observed data.
 For this purpose, we further introduce a set of baseline covariates denoted by $X$.
+To summarize, we observe